 You’ll want to make sure you get a trustworthy VPN with strong encryption protocols.
 A good VPN ensures your connection stays private without limiting your speeds or bandwidth.
 You should still be careful online when using a VPN, though.
 We can’t keep you from downloading malware or from harassment on shady websites.

-Download CyberGhost VPN now and get 100% anonymity while you access the world wide web!
+Download CyberGhost VPN now and stay safe while you access the world wide web!

 How Does a VPN Help?

 Even if you have a valid reason for visiting a blocked website, your school’s network administrator can’t grant access to every person who asks.
 They likely wouldn’t want to either.
 A VPN allows you to choose which websites you can visit and take charge of your own online experience.
 That way, you can get access to educational content and important information that your school otherwise blocks.

 A VPN also provides an added layer of security on your device so outsiders can’t track who or where you are through your connection.
 Targeted online attacks against schools and students are rising, and many schools aren’t doing enough to bump up their security.

 A VPN changes your device’s IP address and increases your online privacy.
 That means any cyberattackers won’t know who or where you are and won’t be able to harass you.
 Just make sure the VPN has a No-Logs policy and other security measures like an automatic Kill Switch to ensure your safety and privacy.